 Don’t assume the problem is polyamory

-I've said it before, but it bears repeating: Not all the problems in a polyamorous relationship are the result of polyamory!
-If you're in a non-traditional relationship of any sort, it's easy to point to the fact that your relationship doesn't look like the norm and say "See?
-This is why we're having problems!"
-But it's not always true.
-Even traditional monogamous relationships can have problems with resource allocation, after all (a person who's spending all his time at work is away from his partner just as surely as a person who's spending time with his other partner).
-And even issues which may seem at first glance to be directly related to polyamory--jealousy, for instances--might still exist even in a monogamous relationship.
+I’ve said it before, but it bears repeating: Not all the problems in a polyamorous relationship are the result of polyamory!
+If you’re in a non-traditional relationship of any sort, it’s easy to point to the fact that your relationship doesn’t look like the norm and say, “See?
+This is why we’re having problems!”
+But it’s not always true.
+Even traditional monogamous relationships can have problems with resource allocation, after all (a person who’s spending all his time at work is away from his partner just as surely as a person who’s spending time with his other partner).
+And even issues that may seem at first glance to be directly related to polyamory—jealousy, for instance—might still exist even in a monogamous relationship.

 Do pay attention to the way you relate to your partner’s partners